-There are tons of ways to darken your eyebrows.
+There are many ways to darken your eyebrows.
 On one end of the spectrum, makeup is the easiest, but it can easily smear and fade; plus, it’s tedious to add to the morning ritual.
 On the other side, you can tattoo your eyebrows, but — ouch.
 Microblading is a semi-permanent eyebrow tattoo that uses hair-like strokes to darken and fill in the brows.
-There are various options in between tinting, microfeathering, henna, powder brows, brow extensions, microshading.
+There are various options between tinting, microfeathering, henna, powder brows, brow extensions, and microshading.
 The list goes on, with pros and cons along the way, and is nothing short of overwhelming.

 This is why increasingly more women are turning to the latest alternative for brow beautification: eyebrow lamination.

 This non-invasive, quick procedure essentially redirects your brow hair to make your eyebrows look fuller and more even.
 It gives them a brushed, slick, high-shine appearance.